Kyline Alcantara: Public image and personal life

 Francesca Testa of Mega took note of her energetic and "amusing personality".
 Krista Garcia of Preview.ph commented on her "determined optimism", identifying an extent of "typical carefree hopefulness" to her status and adding, "She's certain that her destiny is to be a big star, not because it has been handed to her, but because she knows that she will do whatever it takes to earn it."

 Alcantara had difficulties with acne, missing roles, her family life, finances, and rejection from auditions.
 She is an ambassador for companies Converse and Ever Bilena, and agencies SOS Children's Villages and the Korea Tourism Organization (KTO).
 Alcantara's purpose of the KTO is to maintain South Korea a "top-of-mind tourist destination for Filipinos".

 Alcantara was in a relationship with singer Darren Espanto for a year, and later actor Mavy Legaspi from 2021 to 2023.
-She began dating basketball player Kobe Paras in 2024, but they broke up in 2025.
+She began dating basketball player Kobe Paras in 2024, but they broke up in April 2025.